Endóre linde

 *hyalma-inen instrumental plural of hyalma 'shell, conch, horn of Ulmo'.

-'But [the] waters' speech is little understood by the Mortal,'
+‘But water’s speech is little understood by [the] Mortal,’

 hloni plural '(linguistic) sounds, elements of speech' (WJ)